 Why Send External Traffic to Amazon?

-Implementing a strategy for driving external traffic to Amazon does more for your brand than just boost your sales.
+Implementing a strategy for driving external traffic to Amazon does more for your brand than just boosting your sales.
 The additional sales will also improve your BSR and keyword rankings.
-Moreover, you get an edge over the competition because when you send traffic directly to your listing or storefront you don't have to compete with other sellers in the SERP.
+Moreover, you get an edge over the competition because when you send traffic directly to your listing or storefront you don’t have to compete with other sellers in the SERP.
 Finally, it helps you develop relationships with new customers that you may not have otherwise reached.

 General Best Practices When Driving External Traffic to Amazon